ralna/GALAHAD/doc/Julia/rst-dir/struct_bgo_inform_type.rst

 detailed documentation
 ----------------------

-inform derived type as a C struct
+inform derived type as a Julia structure

 components
 ~~~~~~~~~~